Chapter 4709: BARBERS

 Effective Date: 04-07-2003

 (B) A majority of the members of the board constitutes a quorum to transact and vote on the business of the board.
-Each member shall receive an amount fixed pursuant to division (J) of section 124.15 of the Revised Code for each day actually employed in the discharge of his official duties.
-In addition, each member shall receive his actual and his necessary expenses incurred in the performance of his official duties.
+Each member shall receive an amount fixed pursuant to division (J) of section 124.15 of the Revised Code for each day actually employed in the discharge of-his official duties.
+In addition, each member shall receive the actual and necessary expenses incurred in the performance of official duties.

 (C) The governor may remove any member for cause prior to the expiration of the member's term of office.